 About Course Reserves

 The Lewis Library offers a full-service reserve operation to handle faculty members' needs for articles, books, images, media, and other materials needed for instruction.
-The Guide to Course Reserves delineates the library's policies and procedures regarding the placement of items on reserve.
-A completed Reserve Request Form should be submitted each time you request processing of materials.
+The Guide to Course Reserves (pdf) delineates the library's policies and procedures regarding the placement of items on reserve.
+A completed Reserve Request Form (MS Word Document) should be submitted each time you request processing of materials.

 Please be aware that the library adheres strictly to the fair use provisions of U.S. copyright law when placing copies on reserve.
 Library staff can assist you in acquiring permission to use copyrighted works.
 If you have questions about the Library's reserve services, please call the Circulation Department at 817-735-2465 or send an e-mail message to firstname.lastname@example.org .